Prinzessor/WinLLDPService/README.md

 # Download

-- You can use the *WinLLDPService-installer.msi* package listed above in WinLLDPService/build/
+- You can use the *WinLLDPService-installer.msi* package listed above

 --------------------------------------------------------------------------